microsoftenator2022/MicroPatches/README.md

 These have all recieved basic testing, but are not guaranteed to be free of issues:

 - Swap calculations for CasterNamedProperty and TargetNamedProperty.
-Fix for: Some effects that should be using the caster's stats incorrectly use the target's state and vice-versa.
+Fix for: Some effects that should be using the caster's stats incorrectly use the target's stats and vice-versa.
 - Fixed AchievementsManager initialization
 - Ignore Steam Achievements with Null ID
 - Lowered the severity of missing save file warnings ("DLC has no status in the DLCCache.
 Defaulting to unavailable") no longer prints a stacktrace